 Nevertheless, a diet based exclusively on plant foods may, in some cases, increase the risk of nutrient deficiencies.
 Considering starting a vegan diet yourself?
-Before making that decision, read these interesting facts about vegan diets …
+Before making that decision, read these fun facts about vegan diets …

 Veganism was officially created in 1944 when a group of vegetarians left the Leicester Vegetarian Society and created their group, the Vegan Society.